Presence of God – O my God, make me understand how necessary it is for the soul to be pure in order to be united to You who are infinite Perfection!

 I know all that, O Lord, and You know better than I these secret compromises of my self-love.
 But You also know that I want to love You with my whole heart and to give myself entirely to You.
 You know that my poor desires are sincere, even if they are not efficacious.
 Give me a real, effectual love, capable of overcoming all the opposition of self-love, and of demolishing all its plans.
 You who are infinite charity, consuming fire, kindle in my soul a spark of Your love that will destroy and consume my selfishness.
 If self-love is the weight which slows my progress toward You, grant that Your love will be a weight still heavier to draw me incessantly to You through a total gift of self, without reserve or limit.

-Note from Dan: This post on “Imperfections” is provided courtesy of Baronius Press and contains one of two meditations for the day.
+Note from Dan: This post on imperfections is provided courtesy of Baronius Press and contains one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art: Detalle del grabado de San Juan de la Cruz (Detail of Engraving of Saint John of the Cross [1542-1591]), Francisco Pacheco, circa 1599, PD-US author’s life plus 100 years or less, Wikimedia Commons.
+Art for this post on imperfections: Detalle del grabado de San Juan de la Cruz (Detail of Engraving of Saint John of the Cross [1542-1591]), Francisco Pacheco, circa 1599, PD-US author’s life plus 100 years or less, Wikimedia Commons.
 Father Gabriel of St. Mary Magdalen, mirror from open source material.